tom-howard/com2009/docs/labs/assignment1/part2.md

 As you can see above, there are two key components to Pose:

 1. **Position**: Tells us where our robot is located in 3-dimensional space.
 This is expressed in units of **meters**.
 1. **Orientation**: Tells us which way our robot is pointing in its environment.
-This is expressed in units of **Quaternions**, which is a mathematically convenient way to store data related to a robot's orientation, but it's a bit hard for us humans to understand and visualise[^quaternions].
+This is expressed in units of **Quaternions**, which is a mathematically convenient way to store data related to a robot's orientation (it's a bit hard for us humans to understand and visualise this though, so we'll talk about how to convert it to a different format later).

-    [^quaternions]: [Quaternions are explained very nicely here](https://automaticaddison.com/how-to-convert-a-quaternion-to-a-rotation-matrix/#What_is_a_Quaternion), if you'd like to learn more.

 Pose is defined relative to an arbitrary reference point (typically where the robot was when it was turned on), and is determined from: